daeldir/handle/README.md

 **handle** _command_

+ * handle compile: compile the server.
  * TODO: handle watch: compile and start the server, and do it again at each file change.
  * TODO: handle run: compile and start the server.
  * TODO: handle safe-run: compile and start the server, and start it again if the server crash.
- * TODO: handle compile: compile the server.
  * TODO: handle bundle: compile the server and place all generated files in a directory, which can be started as a standalone application, without having to fetch the dependencies.